Discovered Ancient Japanese Underwater Pyramid: Yonaguni Monument

 Ancient Japan underwater pyramid Walls

 Proponents of the artificial origin theory point to intriguing pieces of evidence.
 Kimura’s research suggests the presence of quarry marks in the stone and rudimentary characters etched onto carved faces.
-These markings show a culture with origins on the Asian continent, hinting at the possibility of an advanced civilization.
+These markings hint at a culture with origins on the Asian continent, suggesting the possibility of an advanced civilization.

 Another argument in favor of an artificial origin is the presence of rocks sculpted into the likenesses of animals.
-Kimura describes these as resembling Chinese or ancient Okinawan kings.
+Kimura describes these as resembling turtles or even ancient kings.
 These intricate sculptures raise questions about the craftsmanship and artistic abilities of the civilization.

 The underwater ruins offer more than just a pyramid.
 Kimura’s research has identified various structures, including: